 Intelligentsia vs Onyx Coffee Lab

-Intelligentsia helped define specialty coffee in the early 2000s, while Onyx Coffee Lab represents the new wave of hyper-focused micro-roasters.
-The price difference tells the story: Intelligentsia averages $9.00 per 100g, while Onyx sits at $64.86—reflecting fundamentally different approaches to sourcing and scale.
+Intelligentsia helped define specialty coffee in the 2000s, while Onyx Coffee Lab represents the next generation of competition-focused roasting.
+The price gap tells the story: Intelligentsia averages $8.87 per 100g, while Onyx sits at $64.86—a reflection of two very different approaches to sourcing and positioning.

 Last updated .
 Data refreshed daily from roaster webshops.